dxps/design-assets/vscode/keybindings__linux.md

-Used the ALT-oriented key shortcuts (to mimick the macOS layout, where CMD (instead of ALT) is near the SPACE).
+Used ALT-based shortcuts (to mimick the macOS layout, where CMD (instead of ALT) is near the SPACE).

 ### Sidebar: Toggling it and Walking through the main views